If you have expenses you want to track that is not automatically imported from Amazon, you can add it under Accounting > Other Expenses.

 To add an expense, click on the green + Add button in the upper right area of the Accounting>Other Expenses page.
 When the prompt appears, fill in the relevant details.

 You can add to your categories as you create an Other Expenses transaction by entering a new one in the Category field.
+There is a 50 character limit for Category.
 If the category doesn't exist, an Add button will appear to the right of the category.
 Click on the it to add it to your category list.

 Once you fill out the remaining information, click the Save button.

-This will be displayed as a stand alone transaction on the Accounting>Other Income page and will show up in the Reports>Profit and Loss under that category.
+This will be displayed as a stand alone transaction on the Accounting>Other Expenses page and will show up in the Reports>Profit and Loss under that category.

 Recurring expenses may be set up by following these directions.